lexara-prime-ai/CSS_FUNDAMENTALS/README.md

 To apply CSS styles to an HTML document, you can follow these steps:

-1. Create an HTML file: Start by creating a basic HTML file with the content you want to style.
+1.  **Create an HTML file**: Start by creating a basic HTML file with the content you want to style.

-2. Create a CSS file (optional): For larger projects or better organization, create a separate CSS file to hold all the styles.
+2.  **Create a CSS file** (*preferred*): For larger projects or better organization, create a separate CSS file to hold all the styles.

-3. Link CSS to HTML: In the HTML file, use the "link" element in the "head" section to link to the CSS file.
+3.  **Link CSS to HTML**: In the HTML file, use the "link" element in the "head" section to link to the CSS file.
 Alternatively, use the "style" element to include CSS directly within the HTML document.

-4. Write CSS rules: In the CSS file, or within the "style" element, write CSS rules by selecting HTML elements and applying properties with their respective values.
+4.  **Write CSS rules**: In the CSS file, or within the "style" element, write CSS rules by selecting HTML elements and applying properties with their respective values.

-5. Save and view: Save both the HTML and CSS files and open the HTML file in a web browser to see the styled content.
+5.  **Save and view**: Save both the HTML and CSS files and open the HTML file in a web browser to see the styled content.

 With these basic concepts, you can start experimenting with CSS to enhance the appearance of your web pages and create visually compelling designs.
 As you gain proficiency, you can explore more advanced features and techniques to build responsive and engaging user interfaces.